-- Protect the consumer by ensuring that all businesses are properly licensed and that they adhere to the State’s consumer protection regulations.
+- Protect the consumer by ensuring all businesses are properly licensed and they adhere to the State’s consumer protection regulations.

 - Reduce the tax gap by increasing voluntary compliance with the State’s payroll tax laws to maximize the State’s General and Special Fund revenues.

 On October 26, 1993, the Governor signed Executive Order W-66-93, which created the JESF on the Underground Economy.
 The Governor subsequently signed Senate Bill 1490, which placed the provisions of the Executive Order into law as Section 329 of the California Unemployment Insurance Code (CUIC), effective January 1, 1995.